AliceO2Group/analysis-framework/docs/basics-tasks/BasicAnalysisTask.md

                     uint8_t nSteps = 1)
 ```

 HistType specifies the type of the histogram.
-The supported hstograms types are listed in <a href="https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/include/Framework/HistogramSpec.h" target="_blank">HistogramSpec.h</a>.
-The vector of AxisSpec describe the axes of the histogram. nSteps is only used for histograms of type <a href="https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/include/Framework/StepTHn.h" target="_blank">StepTHn</a>.
+The supported histogram types are listed in <a href="https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/include/Framework/HistogramSpec.h" target="_blank">HistogramSpec.h</a>.
+The vector of AxisSpec describes the axes of the histogram. nSteps is only used for histograms of type <a href="https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/include/Framework/StepTHn.h" target="_blank">StepTHn</a>.

 Histogram axes are realized by AxisSpec which has two constructors.